 Beaconsfield Gallery Vauxhall was selected to be part of Art Night 2018 taking place on Saturday 7th July between Hayward Gallery, Southbank and Battersea Power Station.

-Beaconsfield opens its entire site to Art Night 2018 from 6pm with a continuous programme of all-female artworks.
+Beaconsfield opens its entire site to Art Night London 2018 from 6pm with a continuous programme of all-women performances and artworks.
 To help us manage numbers, register here if attending Spirit_Off after 8pm.

 Garden and Ragged Canteen 6pm-1am